Tim77277/WizardUIKit/README.md

   //do something after user confirm the message...
 }
 ```
-*Note: Once you change it, it stays what it looks like.
-Thus next time you can just call showStatusAlert function without redefine the color again*

 ## ActionAlert
 ActionAlert comes with an action button and a cancel button.